Have you been charged with an offence? A guide to appearing in the Magistrates Court

 How can this guide help me?

-This guide can help you if you’ve been charged with an offence and you need to appear before a magistrates court in Queensland.
+This guide can help you if you’ve been charged with an offence and you need to appear before a Magistrates Court in Queensland.

-Many offences are dealt with in the magistrates court.
-If you are unsure whether the offence you are charged with can be dealt with in the magistrates court, you should get advice from a lawyer.
+Many offences are dealt with in the Magistrates Court.
+If you are unsure whether the offence you are charged with can be dealt with in the Magistrates Court, you should get advice from a lawyer.

-Duty lawyers are available in most magistrates courts.
-When you first appear before the magistrates court you may be able to access a duty lawyer, whose role is to provide free legal advice to people charged with offences who don’t have private legal representation.
+Duty lawyers are available in most Magistrates Courts.
+When you first appear before the Magistrates Court you may be able to access a duty lawyer, whose role is to provide free legal advice to people charged with offences who don’t have private legal representation.
 Telephone the courthouse to check if a duty lawyer will be available when you go to court.

 Do I need to get legal advice?